gescholt/gescholt.github.io/_pages/globtim.md

 end
 ```

 In red, we observe the critical points of the approximant in the noiseless case.
-In orange, we display the critical points of the approximant of the current example, constructed on the (noisy) blue cloud of points.
+In orange, we display the critical points of the approximant of the current example, constructed on the (noisy) blue cloud of points. **By clicking on the labels in the plot below, turn on/off the display of that point-set in the plot.**

 <iframe src="/assets/plotly/Noisy_CrossInTray.html" width="100%" height="800px" frameborder="0"></iframe> <div style="text-align: center; margin-top: 10px;"> <strong>Legend:</strong> <span style="color: red;">Red - Noiseless Critical Points</span>, <span style="color: orange;">Orange - Noisy Critical Points</span>, <span style="color: blue;">Blue - Noisy Data Points</span> </div>